4.2 minute read

 Set amidst California’s “High Desert” region in southwestern San Bernardino County, Victorville has grown significantly in recent years.
 Its population, now over 127,000, roughly doubled between 2000 and 2020.

 That said, not all areas in and around Victorville have prospered.
-The Old Town neighborhood—the focus of the city’s CRIA—is considered a disadvantaged community.
+The Old Town neighborhood—a focus of the City’s CRIA—is considered a disadvantaged community.
+Moreover, housing affordability continues to decline in California, calling for increased efforts to support housing development.

-The Old Town CRIA Project Area comprises about 400 acres in the eastern portion of Victorville.
+The Old Town portion of the CRIA Project Area comprises about 400 acres in the eastern portion of Victorville.
 It’s home to several cultural sites, as well as an Amtrak station.
 Historic Route 66, once the leading highway from Chicago to Los Angeles, runs through Old Town.

 At the City’s request, Harris analyzed the eligibility of Old Town to become a CRIA.
 Eligibility requirements for CRIAs include: